-As of October 31, 2011, the Company's consolidated backlog amounted to approximately \$65 million.
-Approximately 60% of this backlog is expected to be filled in the next twelve months.
-Included in the backlog at October 31, 2011 is approximately \$2.0 million under cost-plus-fee contracts which the Company believes represent firm commitments from its customers for which the Company has not received full funding to date.
+As of January 31, 2012, the Company's consolidated backlog is approximately \$58 million.
+Approximately 60% of this backlog is expected to be realized in the next twelve months.
+Included in the backlog at January 31, 2012 is approximately \$2 million under cost-plus-fee contracts which the Company believes represent firm commitments from its customers for which the Company has not received full funding to date.
 The Company excludes from backlog any contracts or awards for which it has not received authorization to proceed.
+On fixed price contracts, the Company excludes any unfunded portion which, as of January 31, 2012, was in excess of \$7 million.
+The Company expects these contracts to become fully funded over time and will be added to its backlog at that time.

-The Company believes that its liquidity is adequate to meet its operating and investment needs through at least October 31, 2012.
+The Company believes that its liquidity is adequate to meet its operating and investment needs through at least January 31, 2013.